 Les Deux Alps is perfect for beginners and lessons are available, so don’t worry if you’re not quite up to hitting the powder just yet.
 Rise also ensures that all the aprés parties are accessible on foot.

 But if you are raring to get stuck into some serious shredding, in between dancing on tables and ski shots, then the resort has 220km of piste including Europe’s largest skiable glacier all serviced by a fast and modern lift system.
-Various packages are available from several tour operators that you can tailor to suit your needs.
+Various packages are available from several tour operators for this snow festival, and you can tailor them to suit your needs.

 It’s one of the coolest festivals in December, literally!